Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

-Diabetic hyperglycemia is a blood glucose (sugar) level that is higher than your healthcare provider recommends.
+Diabetic hyperglycemia is a blood glucose (sugar) level that is higher than your diabetes care team provider recommends.
 You may not have any signs and symptoms.
-You may have increased thirst and urinate more often than usual.
+You may have more thirst and urinate more often than usual.

 What increases my risk for diabetic hyperglycemia?

 - You do not follow your meal plan.

 - You exercise less than usual.

 - You do not take your insulin or diabetes medicine as directed.

 - You have an illness, such as a cold, the flu, or pneumonia.

 - You have more stress than usual.

 Why is it important to manage diabetic hyperglycemia?

 Over time, hyperglycemia can damage your nerves, blood vessels, tissues, and organs.
 Damage to arteries may increase your risk for heart attack and stroke.
 Nerve damage may also lead to other heart, stomach, and nerve problems.
 If diabetic hyperglycemia is not controlled, it can lead to diabetic ketoacidosis (DKA) or hyperglycemic hyperosmolar state (HHS).
 These are serious conditions that can become life-threatening.